vgrichina/vibe-server/stacks/core/003_chat_completions.md

   - 500: Internal server error

 - **Implementation Notes**:
+  - Use `PassThrough` to stream the response from the provider.
   - Log `[INFO] Processing chat completion for <tenantId>:<jobId>` for each request
   - Support any OpenAI-compatible provider as a backend.
 Don't mock the provider.
   - Make sure to update `bin/server.js` to add the new endpoint, including tenant middleware.